 There’s nothing in the world quite like travel.
 The entire experience – from cultural immersion, getting to know the locals, sightseeing, and trying new food – is unbeatable.
 A vacation abroad can feed your mind, soothe your body, and calm your spirit.
 While most countries are safe for tourists, bad things can and will happen if you’re not prepared.

-Here are ten Safe Vacation tips to help you stay safe when travelling.
+Here are ten Safe Vacation tips to help you stay safe when travelling, in addition to the SOCIAL DISTANCING RULES NOW ASSOCIATED WITH COVID-19.

 1. Know Where You’re Going